lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Sonar
 -----

-Runs Jenkins Sonarqube plug-in to review for bugs, code smells, and security vulnerabilities.
+Runs the Jenkins SonarQube Scanner plug-in to analyze code for bugs, code smells and security vulnerabilities, and to upload the result (possibly including code-coverage statistics) to a SonarQube server or to SonarCloud.io.

 Requires ``SonarQube Scanner for Jenkins``

+One of the optional parameters sonar-project-file and sonar-properties must be supplied; they cannot both be empty.

 Plug-in configurations
     Manage Jenkins --> Configure System --> SonarQube servers